Bergen

 relationships.
 Children who watch a parent be regularly disrespected by

-of virtues and skills such as courtesy and kindness.
-They are quite likely
+value, of virtues and skills such as courtesy and kindness.
+They are

-to either begin treating the victimized parent with the same disdain, or
+quite likely to either begin treating the victimized parent with the

 Sometimes we can stop others' abusive, manipulative, or disrespectful